 Appropriately Uses Anti-Anxiety Medication

-This tells you the percent of residents who were prescribed antianxiety drugs.
-These drugs are generally used to treat patients suffering from anxiety or depression.
+This tells you the percent of patients given antianxiety medications.
+Antianxiety drugs are administered to patients suffering from anxiety or depression.

 Managing Depression Among Residents

 In Copper Trace Family-first Senior Living, 0% of Patients

 This is the percentage of residents who are exhibiting signs of depression.
 High levels of depression could indicate a less hospitable environment.

 Appropriate Vaccine Usage